 Sewing Lessons and Classes in Chicago, Illinois with School Info

-The Chicago area has four schools that offer courses and programs that include sewing.
+The Chicago area has a couple of schools within ten miles of the downtown that offer courses and programs that include sewing.
 Learn about courses, admission info, and program requirements for three Chicago schools and decide which program is right for you.

 |School of the Art Institute of Chicago||Columbia College Chicago||Dominican University|

 |School Type||4-year, private not-for-profit||4-year, private not-for-profit||4-year, private not-for-profit|

 |% of First-Year Students Receiving Some Form of Aid (2010-11)||100%*||79%*||100%*|